DFHack/dfhack/docs/Plugins.rst

 Advanced usage:

-:autolabor enable:                      Turn plugin on.
+:labormanager enable:                      Turn plugin on.
-:autolabor disable:                     Turn plugin off.
+:labormanager disable:                     Turn plugin off.
-:autolabor priority <labor> <value>:    Set the priority value (see above) for labor <labor> to <value>.
+:labormanager priority <labor> <value>:    Set the priority value (see above) for labor <labor> to <value>.
-:autolabor reset <labor>:               Reset the priority value of labor <labor> to its default.
+:labormanager reset <labor>:               Reset the priority value of labor <labor> to its default.
-:autolabor reset-all:                   Reset all priority values to their defaults.
+:labormanager reset-all:                   Reset all priority values to their defaults.
-:autolabor allow-fishing:               Allow dwarfs to fish. *Warning* This tends to result in most of the fort going fishing.
+:labormanager allow-fishing:               Allow dwarfs to fish. *Warning* This tends to result in most of the fort going fishing.
-:autolabor forbid-fishing:              Forbid dwarfs from fishing.
+:labormanager forbid-fishing:              Forbid dwarfs from fishing.
 Default behavior.
-:autolabor allow-hunting:               Allow dwarfs to hunt. *Warning* This tends to result in as many dwarfs going hunting as you have crossbows.
+:labormanager allow-hunting:               Allow dwarfs to hunt. *Warning* This tends to result in as many dwarfs going hunting as you have crossbows.
-:autolabor forbid-hunting:              Forbid dwarfs from hunting.
+:labormanager forbid-hunting:              Forbid dwarfs from hunting.
 Default behavior.
-:autolabor list:                        Show current priorities and current allocation stats.
+:labormanager list:                        Show current priorities and current allocation stats.
-:autolabor pause-on-error yes:          Make labormanager pause if the labor inference engine fails.
+:labormanager pause-on-error yes:          Make labormanager pause if the labor inference engine fails.
 See above.
-:autolabor pause-on-error no:           Allow labormanager to continue past a labor inference engine failure.
+:labormanager pause-on-error no:           Allow labormanager to continue past a labor inference engine failure.

 .. _autohauler: